Preparing for Next Level Knowledge Management in Microsoft Office 365 – Project Cortex

 If you have strong governance today in Office 365 then it will be easier to adopt Project Cortex capabilities.
 If you struggle with who decides when to create a new Team or SharePoint site, who has access to certain content, and who approves document versions – your struggles will be multiplied with Project Cortex.
 It is important to establish a consistent governance framework today to ensure you are ready for the new capabilities coming to Office 365.

-At Imaginet we help organizations implement and further adopt all aspects of Office 365.
-Contact us today to discuss how we can help your organization maximize your investment in Microsoft 365.
+Since 1997, Imaginet has helped organizations across the world implement and further adopt all aspects of Office 365, SharePoint. and Teams.
+Contact us today to discuss how we can help maximize your organization’s Microsoft 365 investment.